-But why wouldn’t you simply buy a pre-formulated face mask?
+Why not buy a pre-formulated face mask?

 Once upon a time I would have seconded that idea.
-I was obsessed with a mineral clay firming mask I would buy at the drug store.
+I was actually obsessed with a mineral clay firming mask I would buy at the drug store on the regular.
 It felt like I was treating myself and my skin to a delightful treat… until one day, I looked at the ingredients.

-Remember – Your skin and what you put on it matters.
+Your skin and what you put on it matters.

 Less is more my friends.

-Does that mean that you have to give up self-care activities like clay masks?
+Does that mean that you have to give up self care activities like clay masks?
 Heck no!
-We can easily up the self-care aspect while cutting down on ingredients.
-There are tons of pure clays that you can get your hands on if you wish to treat yourself to a homemade face mask.
+We can easily up the self care aspect while cutting down on ingredients.
+There are tons of pure clay options that you can easily get your hands on if you wish to treat yourself to a homemade face mask.